fpetrungaro/servisbot-frontend-challenge/README_fpetrungaro.md

 Main Features:
 * Server-side rendering: implemented server-side rendering for a more performant application
+* Leverage dynamic routing of NExt.js
 * 0 vulnerabilities for the NPM packages installed
+* Common API endpoint for Logs
+* Minimal set of dependencies in package.json

 ## Getting started